fregu/workshop-moviebox/instructions/1_babel-react-weback.md

 ### Setting up React

-To start using something more complex like React, we need to precompile our JSX and ES6 code to good old ES5 code which all browsers understand.
+To start using something a bit more complex like React, we need to precompile our JSX and ES6 code to good old ES5 code which all browsers understand.
 For this we need Babel with certain loaders.

 Also remember to install the React DevTools extension to your browser to be able to browse the virtual DOM and lookup the properties and state of each component in real time.